canonical/maas-ui/README.md

 #### Docker

-If running `./run` from your macOS ost, you'll need to [download the Docker client](https://docs.docker.com/v17.12/docker-for-mac/install/#download-docker-for-mac) for macOS.
+If running `dotrun` from your macOS, you'll need to [Use multipass to creeate an Ubuntu VM](https://multipass.run).

 ### Running

 To run the MAAS UI project through a Docker container, from the root of the MAAS UI project run:

 ```
-./run
+dotrun
 ```

+If you get babel errors then you should run `yarn clean-all` and retry.

 Otherwise you can run the project on your host machine directly if you have node and yarn installed, using: